hammerheim-game/hammerheim-rules/3-warbands/sisters-of-sigmar.md

 prayers of the sisterhood, it will cause no harm to Sigmar’s people.
 It is a nigh hopeless task, for there are few Sisters and countless shards of stone.
-Worse still, there are many who want the stone for themselves, to take it from Mordheim and spread its contagion amongst the cities of the Empire.
+Worse still, there are many who want the stone for themselves, to take it from Hammerheim and spread its contagion amongst the cities of the Empire.
 The warbands of the sisterhood are led by tough Matriarchs, each accompanied by a body of warrior sisters.
 The training